Tanushree Dutta

+Tanushree Dutta (pronounced [t̪ənʊʃri]; born 19 March 1984) is an Indian former actress, model and beauty pageant titleholder who won Femina Miss India Universe 2004 and then represented her country at Miss Universe 2004 in Ecuador where she placed Top 10.

 Dutta has appeared in mostly Hindi films from 2005 to 2010.
 Some of her best known films includes Aashiq Banaya Aapne, Bhagam Bhag and Dhol.
 In September 2018, after having been out of the Bollywood spotlight for several years, Dutta gave an interview to Zoom TV in which she accused Nana Patekar of sexually harassing her on the sets of the 2009 film Horn 'Ok' Pleassss.
 It was a catalyst for the "Me Too" movement in India.

 Personal life

-Tanushree was born in Jamshedpur, Jharkhand, India.
+Tanushree was born in Jamshedpur, Jharkhand, India, on 19 March 1984 into a Bengali Hindu family.
 As of September 2018, Tanushree is a permanent resident of the US.

 Dutta has dated Aditya Datt.
 Ishita Dutta Sheth is her younger sister.

 In an interview in 2013, she said that she hit depression after being traumatized on the sets of Horn 'Ok' Pleassss.
 She took a break and tried recuperation using eastern spirituality.
 Initially, she stayed at an ashram for one and a half years.
 Then, she went to Ladakh where she learned Buddhist meditation.
 She also practices Vipassana meditation.

 Career

-In 2003, Dutta won the Femina Miss India pageant held in Mumbai.
+In 2004, Dutta won the Femina Miss India pageant held in Mumbai.
 As a result, she represented India at the Miss Universe 2004 Pageant which took place in Quito, Ecuador, where she was placed as the sixth runner-up.

 She made her debut in Tamil cinema in Theeratha Vilayattu Pillai and her Bollywood début in 2005, appearing in Chocolate and Aashiq Banaya Aapne.
 In 2006 she also appeared in the song "Jab Kabhi" in 36 China Town.